A lot of effort and energy goes into writing content of any sort.

 It checks the readability, use of adverbs, reading time, and structural flow of your content along with basic spelling and grammar checks.

 With a beginner-friendly interface, it highlights different types of errors with colors.
-When you click on a certain color, it will tell you the error it has, explains the reasons for future improvement, and suggest alternatives to use.
+When you click on a certain color, it will tell you the error it has, explain the reasons for future improvement, and suggest alternatives to use.

 Because it is free to use, it is great for budget writers and students.